-- 1. Only full-time regular (A) employees shall be eligible for vacation benefits. - 2.
-Part-time and temporary employees shall not be eligible for vacation benefits. - 3.
-Vacation time runs from anniversary to anniversary date.
+Only full-time regular (A) employees shall be eligible for vacation benefits.

+Part-time and temporary employees shall not be eligible for vacation benefits.

+Vacation time runs from anniversary to anniversary date and is credited on an employee's anniversary date.